areebaif/study-plan-visualize/README.md

 ## First Time Setup

-Make sure to run the following command for NGINX Ingress Preflight checks:
+1. Make sure to run the following command for NGINX Ingress Preflight checks:

 `kubectl get pods --namespace=ingress-nginx`

+2. Open your terminal/command line of choice and navigate to the root of the project/infra/k8s folder and run the following command to run ingress service

+`kubectl apply -f ingress-serv.yaml`

 ### Define Environment Variables